eschimmel/ResizeMAUI/READMe.md

 ## Solution
-There are three parts in the code that are important:
+There are four parts in the code that are important:

 File: ResizeMAUI.Application.Maui/MainPage Function: SizeAllocated This function is called when the page is created and when it is resized.
 Most importantly the width and height are the dimensions of the drawable area, without bars.
 Unfortunately, there is a small peculiarity for IOS that has to be taken into account.

+File: ResizeMAUI.Application.Maui/Controls/Button BindableProperty PageLayout This bindable property is called when the source is changed.
+When it is called it calculates a new width and height for this button.

 File: ResizeMAUI.Models/Factories/PageLayoutFactory Function: CreatePageLayouts This function calculates the multiplier that is needed the resize the UI elements to their correct size